River Valley legislators discuss Sanders’ education bill with public

 "As far as the funding for it, private school parents and home school parents will get 90% of whatever the foundation funding is, roughly a little over $7,000," he said.
 "That money never actually goes into the pocket of the parents or the pocket of the student, it just follows the student.
 So if I choose to send my student to a prep school, that money will go to pay for tuition fees, uniforms, a number of other things that are outlined in the bill.
 Some of the same things for home school."

-Gramlich said he feels positively about the bill but still has some questions, including how funding will work and how his pay will be affected.
+Gramlich said he feels positive about the bill but still has some questions, including how funding will work and how his pay will be affected.

 State Rep. Cindy Crawford, a Republican representing District 51, which includes portions of Sebastian County, addressed public concerns the education bill will cost taxpayers too much by saying it uses a mixture of existing state money and federal grants.
 She said Arkansas is still on track to enact another tax cut.